When you can't get what you want, get what you need instead

 Role of the Healthy Adult in meeting needs

 The Healthy Adult, like a good parent, will help identify needs based on our hurt feelings.
 In this case, the need to reconnect with someone else so we feel valued and the need to feel understood and supported by others.
-The Healthy Adult might then stick up for these needs by checking in with the friend (in a considerate way) and helping us think of someone to confide in so we can feel better.
-Like a good parent, our Healthy Adult sees the Vulnerable side’s pain and provides both compassion and practical direction to help.
+The Healthy Adult might then stick up for these needs by checking in with the friend (in a considerate and prosocial way) and helping us think of someone to confide in so we can feel better.
+Like a good parent, our Healthy Adult sees the Vulnerable side’s pain and provides both compassion and practical direction.

 Helping ourselves by getting our needs met makes intuitive sense.
 We can meet our need for connection by reaching out to a friend, meet our need for emotional safety by taking things slowly in a relationship or meet our need for understanding by trying to make sense of our own problems.
 However, this approach, like all others, has it’s limitations.
-As a Clinical Psychologist and Schema Therapist, I have noticed three common stumbling blocks, which can be bypassed with awareness and creativity.
+As a Clinical Psychologist and Advanced Certified Schema Therapist, I have noticed three common stumbling blocks to meeting needs, which can be bypassed with awareness and creativity.

 Three common needs blockers